AndreWohnsland/CocktailBerry/readme.md

 ## Interface

-The interface was programmed with PyQt5 for the users to easily interact with the maker and enter new ingredients/recipes.
+The interface was programmed with PyQt5 for the users to easily interact with CocktailBerry and enter new ingredients/recipes.
 There are different views for the tasks.

 The Maker GUI: